site24x7/terraform-provider-site24x7/docs/resources/rest_api_transaction_monitor.md

       // (Required) Domain address for the step. step_url = "https://www.example1.com"

-      // (Optional) Stop on Error severity for the step. severity = "0"
+      // (Optional) Stop on Error severity for the step.
+'0' means Stop and Notify, '1' means Proceed , '2' means Notify and Proceed on_error = "0"

       // (Optional) Check for the keyword in the website response. matching_keyword = {